The Latest: Rapper Kodak Black facing federal gun charge

 SUNNY ISLES BEACH, Fla.
 (AP) — The Latest on a series of arrests connected to a South Florida hip-hop festival (all times local):

 Rapper Kodak Black has made his initial appearance on a gun charge in Miami federal court.

 The 21-year-old, whose legal name is Bill Kapri, was charged with making a false statement while attempting to purchase a firearm.
 His hearing was Monday afternoon.

-The rapper was arrested Saturday shortly before he was set to appear on stage Rolling Loud, a Miami-area hip-hop festival.
+The rapper was arrested Saturday shortly before taking the stage at Rolling Loud, a Miami-area hip-hop festival.
 Police are investigating connections between the festival and a series of shooting that killed a Chicago rapper, wounded another rapper’s girlfriend, left a bystander dead and injured a little boy.

-Black’s attorney Bradford Cohen said the rapper mistakenly failed to indicate he’s currently under indictment while filling out the form before purchasing a firearm from a licensed dealer.
+Black’s attorney David Cohen said the rapper mistakenly failed to indicate he’s currently under indictment while filling out the form before purchasing a firearm from a licensed dealer.

 Black has been arrested numerous times, including last month on drug and weapons charges as he crossed from Canada into the U.S. near Niagara Falls, New York.
 He’s also facing sexual assault charges in South Carolina.